 It’s a remarkable thing to be in the fellowship of people who are excellent conversationalists.
 When there’s a give and take dialogue going on, and two or more people are exploring an idea, examining it together, that is one of the most excellent ways to forge a meaningful connection with someone.

 Not all discussions are authentic conversations, as genuine conversations elevate us in our thinking and help us grow in awareness of ourselves.
-A mature conversation will open our eyes to something new and like an MP3 on our headphones, keeps on replaying in our mind for days to come.
+A mature discussion will open our eyes to something new and like an MP3 on our headphones, keeps on replaying in our mind for days to come.

 It’s useful to note that in all healthy discussions, listening is as essential an element of the conversation as what talking is.
 If you’re a great listener and not too confident a talker, fear not, people will likely compliment you more for being a good conversationalist who listens well.